 Rho- The rho is the parameter that correlates between the underlying spot dynamic and the volatility dynamic (i.e. controls the slope/skew of volatility distribution).

-As the Interest Rates market is unique in a sense that many assets are trading nowadays with negative rates (or alternate between positive rates to negative rates), Black-Scholes cannot be used for derivatives pricing (as it assumes log-normal distribution of underlying price).
-To accommodate that unique dynamic practitioners tend to use Bachelier model for pricing these assets.
-Earlier this year, in the aftermath WTI front-month contract’s collapse to -40$ CME changed its pricing model to Bachelier model to accommodate negative strikes.
+As the Interest Rates market is unique in the sense that many assets are trading nowadays with negative rates (or alternate between positive rates to negative rates), Black-Scholes cannot be used for derivatives pricing (as it assumes log-normal distribution of underlying price).
+To accommodate that unique dynamic practitioners tend to use the Bachelier model for pricing these assets.
+Earlier this year, in the aftermath WTI front-month contract’s collapse to -40$ CME changed its pricing model to the Bachelier model to accommodate negative strikes.

-The essence of the Vanna-Volga pricing model, is the ability to quantify the hedging cost of the 2nd order derivatives with respect to Vega (i.e. Vanna- dVega/dSpot , and Volga- dVega/dVol), under the assumption that the quoted options strategies (Risk Reversal/Collar for Vanna, and Butterfly spread for Volga) reflect the implied risk neutral probability for the particular asset.
+The essence of the Vanna-Volga pricing model is the ability to quantify the hedging cost of the 2nd order derivatives with respect to Vega (i.e. Vanna- dVega/dSpot , and Volga- dVega/dVol), under the assumption that the quoted options strategies (Risk Reversal/Collar for Vanna, and Butterfly spread for Volga) reflect the implied risk-neutral probability for the particular asset.

 Stocks’ uniqueness lies in their structure, as they are, in fact, a call option on the underlying company’s asset (Merton, 1974).
 Due to that nature, stocks are driven, by what is called “the leverage effect”.
-The leverage effect phenomenon was developed by Fischer Black (1976), and assumes that as asset prices decline, companies become mechanically more leveraged (their debt/equity rises), which makes their default probability higher, hence negative correlation between stock price return and volatility.
+The leverage effect phenomenon was developed by Fischer Black (1976), and assumes that as asset prices decline, companies become mechanically more leveraged (their debt/equity rises), which makes their default probability higher, hence the negative correlation between stock price return and volatility.

-Other to stochastic volatility models there are local volatility models (Derman et.
+Other than stochastic volatility models there are local volatility models (Derman et.
 Kani 1994, Dupire 1994).
 Local volatility model, instead of using parameters to fit the dynamic to model, extract the volatility from set traded options with different strikes and maturities, after calculating the implied (observed/liquid) volatilities, an interpolation is being applied to allow smooth volatility surface.
 The more liquid our option chain will be, the more our volatility will reflect the fair implied volatility.

 Looking forward into the future — Rough Volatility